History of rail transport in Algeria: Establishment of the Algerian Railways Office

-The creation of the Société nationale des chemins de fer français (SNCF) in 1938 notably led to the disappearance of the Paris-Lyon-Mediterranean Railway Company (PLM) and its Algerian subsidiary, the PLMA.
+The foundation of the SNCF in 1938 notably led to the disappearance of the Paris-Lyon-Mediterranean Railway Company (PLM) and its Algerian subsidiary, the PLMA.
 In Algeria, there was initially consideration of integrating the entire network into the new SNCF.
 However, it was ultimately decided to establish a separate entity from the SNCF: the Office des chemins de fer algériens (CFA), which officially began operating the railway network in Algeria on January 1, 1939.

 From World War II to independence

 A Baldwin diesel 040-DB locomotive pulling a passenger train on a viaduct of the Algiers to Constantine line, after World War II.